MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/eprocess.md

 For more information about lookaside lists, see [Using Lookaside Lists](using-lookaside-lists.md).

-On 64-bit platforms, this structure must be 16-byte aligned.
+On 64-bit platforms, this structure must be 16 byte aligned.

-Supported starting with Windows Vista.

 Header: *Wdm.h*.
 Include: *Wdm.h*, *Ntddk.h*, *Ntifs.h*.